Earthquakes on May 7, 2026

 6.5 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 4 km E of Covelo, CA at 18:23 UTC on May 7, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 1 hours earlier.
-This was a shallow crustal earthquake, focused at 6.5 km depth.
+At 18:23 UTC on May 7, 2026, a magnitude 2.4 tremor occurred 4 km E of Covelo, CA. This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 1 hours earlier.
+The hypocenter lay at 6.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 39.796°N, -123.198°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07